v0lta/Wavelet-network-compression/README.md

 ```

 ###### Future Work:
-While I am confident the current implementation is correct, it is probably not as efficient as possible.
+The current implementation is probably not as efficient as possible.
 I am hoping that
 this project will inspire work on highly optimized GPU-FWT implementations.